 Move your mouse over Minonee to see her answer.

-Final Thoughts: After the perfection of The Seven Million Dollar Man, we get this?
+After the perfection of The Seven Million Dollar Man, we get this?
 I gotta say, this really has the feel of a first season episode.
 I'd like to write it off as the show still trying to find it's footing, but it clearly already has it's footing.
 Solid footing.
 This episode pulls the bionic legs out from under Steve and leaves him flailing.
 Honestly, why did he let the deputies chase the phony Martians when he knew where the real ones were heading?
 What was he gonna do, write an exclusive book about them?
 "The Martians and Me" by Steve Austin, "The true-life story of how I met the very first Martians to come to Earth, except for the Bigfoot Martians, of course, and before Martians came to Earth every week during Jaime's third season, but Jaime's Martians don't count cause that was on a different network and all those Martians were really stupid, anyway."

 I am convinced this episode never happened.
 Let's look at the evidence: at the beginning of the episode, it's late at night, Oscar is tired and wants to get some sleep, at the same time Steve goes out and sits under the stars to relax.
-Years later, Oscar is skeptical of the idea of "Space People."
+Years later, Oscar is skeptical of the idea of "Space People" in the "Return of Bigfoot" episodes.
 Clearly, while Oscar was home sleeping, Steve, who claimed he wasn't tired, sat down outside under the stars and zonked out.
 The whole episode is Steve dreaming.
 That explains the ridiculousness of it, the attractiveness of the Martian woman (do you think Steve would dream up an unattractive Martian?), the fact that the Martians understand (and one of them speaks) English, the super-powers (perhaps Steve read too many comic books as a child), and the fact that when they die, the Martians (and the clothes they're wearing) disappear into thin air.
 It's all a fatigue induced dream.
 And a stupid one at that.

 No Steves.
 Only our second-ever Zero-Steve episode, the last being "The Rescue of Athena One."
 However, Meg Foster is great.
 She saves the day.
 Clearly, I have developed a bionic crush, thus this episode gets three Minonees.